mhersson/vectorsigma/docs/incremental-updates.md

   modify and guards read.
 VectorSigma generates this file once but never overwrites it, allowing you to add custom fields for your specific application's needs without losing them during regeneration.
+- `statemachine_integration_test.go` - Your integration tests are preserved.
+  This file is generated once to provide a starting point for your tests.
+You can add your own test cases here to validate the behavior of your state machine.
+Initailly, it only conains a basic happy-path test, and scaffoldiing for optional setup and teardown hooks.

 ## How Incremental Updates Work